lupyuen/lupyuen.github.io/src/lorawan3.md

 This might happen if our device is busy __writing debug logs__ to the console.

+(The LoRaWAN Gateway returns the Join Accept Response in under 1 second)

 Thus we should __disable Info Logging__ on NuttX...

 1. In __menuconfig__, select __"Build Setup"__ → __"Debug Options"__